Drogheda: Later events

 The town was besieged twice during the Irish Confederate Wars.

-In the second siege of Drogheda, an assault was made on the town from the south, the tall walls breached, and the town was taken by Oliver Cromwell on 11 September 1649, as part of the Cromwellian conquest of Ireland and it was the site of a massacre of the Royalist defenders.
+In the second siege of Drogheda, an assault was made on the town from the south, the tall walls breached, and the town was taken by Oliver Cromwell in September 1649, as part of the Cromwellian conquest of Ireland and it was the site of a massacre of the Royalist defenders.
 In Cromwell's own words after the siege of Drogheda, "When they submitted, their officers were knocked on the head, and every tenth man of the soldiers killed and the rest shipped to Barbados."

 In 1661, Henry Moore, 3rd Viscount Moore was created the Earl of Drogheda in the Peerage of Ireland.

 The Battle of the Boyne, 1690, occurred some 6 km west of the town, on the banks of the River Boyne, at Oldbridge.
 The Tholsel in West Street was completed in 1770.

 In 1790, Drogheda Harbour Commissioners were established by the Port of Drogheda Act 1790.
 They remained in place until 1997 when a commercial enterprise, the Drogheda Port Company, replaced them.

-In 1825, the Drogheda Steam Packet Company was formed in the town, providing shipping services to Liverpool.
+In 1826, the Drogheda Steam Packet Company was formed in the town, providing shipping services to Liverpool.

 In 1837, the population of Drogheda area was 17,365 people, of whom 15,138 lived in the town.

 Town arms

 Drogheda's coat of arms features St. Laurence's Gate with three lions, and a ship emerging from either side of the barbican.
 It is blazoned as Azure per pale dimidiated, on the dexter side three lions passant guardant in pale or, on the sinister as many hulls of ships in pale of the last, surmounted by a castle with two towers triple-towered argent.
 The town's motto Deus praesidium, mercatura decus translates as "God our strength, merchandise our glory".

 The star and crescent emblem in the crest of the coat of arms is mentioned as part of the mayor's seal by D'Alton (1844).
 In 2010, Irish president Mary McAleese, in a speech delivered during an official visit to Turkey, stated that the star and crescent had been added in the aftermath of the Great Famine as gratitude for food supplies donated by the Ottoman Sultan Abdülmecid I, which had arrived at Drogheda by ship.
-Irish press quickly pointed out the story was a myth, with a local historian calling it 'nothing short of sheer nonsense,' and the star and crescent dating back to King John.
-Later evidence, including a letter displayed at the office of the European Commission, showed that the Sultan did send aid during the 1845–1852 famine.